nagasai5124/News-Summarization-and-Text-to-Speech-Application/README.md

 # openai
 ChatGPT is a product of OpenAI, a leading research organization focused on artificial intelligence.
 It is built upon the GPT (Generative Pre-trained Transformer) architecture, a state-of-the-art model for natural language processing (NLP).
 Developed by a team of researchers and engineers, ChatGPT leverages large-scale training data to generate human-like responses to user input.
 It has been aimed to provide answers based on feelings, auto-detection of words, and provide outputs based on the inputs given by the users.

+# Streamlit
+Streamlit is an open-source app framework in python language.
+It helps us create beautiful web apps for data science and machine learning in a little time.
+It is compatible with major python libraries such as scikit-learn, keras, PyTorch